 How Ractopamine (feed additive) affects pigs and the pork we eat!

-Dr. Oz explains that there are health issues for Ractopamine especially for pigs.
+Dr. Oz explains that there are health issues with Ractopamine, especially for pigs.
 And, we should know about this because it is actually a similar drug that is used in humans, and this chemical is beta-antagonist.
 It puts weight on you.
-In the same manner, pigs get bigger faster with this drug, and they have increased muscle-gain especially at the end of their lives.
-This is similar to performance enhancing drugs that are used by bodybuilders.
+In the same manner, pigs get bigger and faster with this drug, and they have increased muscle gain, especially at the end of their lives.
+This is similar to performance-enhancing drugs that are used by bodybuilders.
 These drugs are illegal for use in competitive sports for the reason that they put muscle in athletes.

 On the contrary, while Ractopamine is widely used among American farmers, many countries around the world have banned its use.
-Ractopamine is banned in all of Europe, Russia and China.
+Ractopamine is banned in all of Europe, Russia, and China.
 Consider the example of China.
 They tested American pork and they found Ractopamine residue in the meat.
-China has zero tolerance policy for this drug, and so they do not want the American pork.
+China has a zero-tolerance policy for this drug, so they do not want American pork.
 Last year, pork exports to China went down by 20 percent.
 That is worth more than a hundred million dollars.
 So what does this say about the value of 3 dollars to 5 dollars for a whole pig?
 Suddenly, it is not so valuable anymore.

-Dr. Oz adds, “we don’t know about the effects of Ractopamine for sure in humans, but I don’t want any unknowns into our food.
+Dr. Oz adds, “We don’t know about the effects of Ractopamine for sure in humans, but I don’t want any unknowns in our food.
 So it’s important to know the labels and it’s important to make a choice for yourself…”

 In this segment, Mark Schatzker explains all of the words on a bacon package’s food label.

-- “Certified Organic” label will not have Ractopamine.
+- The “Certified Organic” label will not have Ractopamine.
 This label is valid.

-- “Raised Without Hormone” label is an empty buzz word just trying to get your attention, and trying to get you to buy the pork.
+- The “Raised Without Hormone” label is an empty buzzword just trying to get your attention, and trying to get you to buy the pork.
 But this label makes no difference.

-- “Pastured” label is something you need to pay attention to.
+- The “Pastured” label is something you need to pay attention to.
 Pastured means this is how the pig is raised—on a pasture.
-They get to live in the outdoors, nose around the dirt and eat foods that pigs are supposed to eat.
+They get to live outdoors, nose around the dirt, and eat foods that pigs are supposed to eat.